yigittuncer07/home-llm/README.md

 ```

-Open `.env` in a text editor and fill in your details.
+Open `.env` in a text editor and fill in your details if there are any you want to change, especially check the ADMIN info.

-* Set your `ADMIN_EMAIL` and `ADMIN_PASSWORD` (used for your initial login).
-Or just leave them as is.

-Configure your available models by editing `app/backend/models.yaml`.
+Configure your available models by editing `app/backend/models.yaml` if you want to change the default qwen model.

-* If using the local vLLM container, set the `api_base` to `http://vllm:8001/v1`.
-If running on another machine, set accordingly.

 ### 3. Deployment